davidsyuenmath/HRmod/README.md

 ## Requirements

 * flint, and implicitly anything that flint requires.
-* The versions that worked with flint2.5 are in the branch flint2.5-version.
+* The versions that worked with previous version flint2.5 are in the branch flint2.5-version.
-* The current (2023-06-01) version of flint is flint3.0 and is **not backwards compatible** with the version that was compiled with flint2.5.
+* The current (as of 2023-06-01) version of flint is flint3.0 and is **not backwards compatible** with the version that was compiled with flint2.5.
 We are currently working to rewrite all the programs in the master branch to be compatible with flint3.0.
+Here is what has been done as of 2023-06-01.
-Currently only GQHR and GQTp2HR have been updated to be compatible with flint3.0 (Note to self: MySeriesTruncMod.cpp was the other file that needed fixing).
-* Example compile command: g++ -o GQHR -I/usr/local/include/flint  -L/usr/local/lib/ -lflint -lgmp GQHR.cpp
+** You may compile GQHR.cpp and GQTp2HR.cpp.
+(These have been updated to be compatible with flint3.0) ** Example compile command: g++ -o GQHR -I/usr/local/include/flint  -L/usr/local/lib/ -lflint -lgmp GQHR.cpp ** The main incompatibility that needs to be updated is that now arithmetic modulo integers require a context object of type fmpz_mod_ctx_t.
+** The other programs (BPHR, BPHRTp2, TwHR, GritMonHR) have not yet been updated.
+These were not required for calculating the eigenvalues reported in the paper "EIGENVALUES AND CONGRUENCES FOR THE WEIGHT 3
+PARAMODULAR NONLIFTS OF LEVELS 61, 73, AND 79".
+That is, the programs that were used in that paper have been updated for flint3.0.
+** Technical note: MySeriesTruncMod.cpp was the other file that needed updated.

 ## Notes